-- Bicycle and Pedestrian Advisory Commission (2 Positions: 1 At-Large and 1 "Senior Advocacy" Position) - o Advises the Board of County Commissioners on questions relating to bicycle and pedestrian issues.
-The commission consists of 17 members with seven members appointed by the Board of County Commissioners representing citizens in subject areas such as bicycle commuting, urban trails and greenways, university students/university facilities, transportation planning/policy, recreation/recreation business and Inter-Neighborhood Council. - Board of Adjustment (1 "County Resident Alternate" Position) - o Holds quasi-judicial public hearings to determine requests made by property owners in the City and County of Durham for minor and custodial care special use permits, variances and appeals of administrative interpretations or decision, as authorized by State law and local ordinance.
+- Bicycle and Pedestrian Advisory Commission (5 Positions: 3 At-Large, 1 "Senior Advocacy," and 1 "Youth/Children Advocacy" Position) - o Advises the Board of County Commissioners on questions relating to bicycle and pedestrian issues.
+The commission consists of 17 members with seven members appointed by the Board of County Commissioners representing citizens in subject areas such as bicycle commuting, urban trails and greenways, university students/university facilities, transportation planning/policy, recreation/recreation business and Inter-Neighborhood Council. - Board of Adjustment (1 "County Resident Alternate" Position) - Holds quasi-judicial public hearings to determine requests made by property owners in the City and County of Durham for minor and custodial care special use permits, variances and appeals of administrative interpretations or decision, as authorized by State law and local ordinance.
 The BOA is composed of ten members appointed by the Durham City Council and the Board of Commissioners.